An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Equivalence in random tensor models

 \begin{corollary} If $R=\bigotimes_{c}R_c$, then

 \end{corollary}

-This factorized expression has a transparent geometric meaning in the stranded Feynman-graph representation of tensor models: it decomposes into $D$ independent families of faces, one for each tensor index.
-This is because when the covariance factorizes as $R=\bigotimes_{c=1}^D R_c$, the tensor propagator splits into $D$ independent strands, where the $c$-th strand is proportional to $R_c$.
+This factorized expression has a clear geometric meaning in the stranded Feynman-graph representation of tensor models: it decomposes into $D$ independent families of faces, one for each tensor index.
+This is because when the covariance factorizes as $R=\bigotimes_{c=1}^D R_c$, the tensor propagator splits into $D$ independent strands, where the $c$-th strand represents the propagator weight $R_c$.
 This implies that the Wick contractions separate by color: the same permutation $\mu\in S_n$ governs the pairings of all tensor slots, but in each color $c$, it combines with the bubble permutation $\sigma_c$ to form $\mu\sigma_c$.
 The cycles of $\mu\sigma_c$ are precisely the faces traced by the $c$-th index of the tensor, and a cycle of length $l$ corresponds to a color-$c$ face of length $l$ in the stranded graph.
-Since a color-$c$ strand has a propagator $R_c$, a color-$c$ face of length $l$ has a weight $\Tr(R_c^l)$.
+Since a color-$c$ strand represents a propagator with weight $R_c$, a color-$c$ face of length $l$ has a weight $\Tr(R_c^l)$.
 This is the tensor analogue of the dually weighted structure of the complex matrix model presented in Section \ref{subsec:GLmodel}, now extended to $D$ colors.

 \paragraph{Symmetry classes of potentials.}

 So far, the complex model~\eqref{ZCTs} is defined for a completely general potential $W(\phi,\phi^\dagger)$.
 In practice, we are interested in three nested symmetry classes given by: \begin{itemize} \item scalar-$U(1)$ invariance: for any $z\in U(1)$, \( W(z\phi,(z\phi)^\dagger )=W(\phi,\phi^\dagger) \).